bluesky/ophyd/doc/source/area-detector.rst

 ==============
 For custom hardware based on area-detector it may be necesary to add a custom device class (for custom plugins see section below).
-The new class should inherit from ``:class:ophyd.areadetector.base.ADbase`` and should have the following PV structure:
+The new class should inherit from :class:`ophyd.areadetector.base.ADbase` and should have the following PV structure:

 .. code-block:: python